 NET ASSETS OR FUND BALANCES

-Additional Finance-Related Comments (Optional): The aforementioned data reflects end-of-year numbers from the University’s Form 990 for the fiscal year ending June 30, 2016.
+Additional Finance-Related Comments (Optional): The aforementioned data reflect end-of-year numbers from the University’s Form 990 for the fiscal year ending June 30, 2017.

 - Penn State University Board of Trustees

 - Penn State University Audited Financial Statements – Right-to-Know Law Report for Fiscal Year ending June 30, 2017 (released May 25, 2018)

 - College of Medicine Office of Research Affairs (ORA)

 - General Counsel’s letter of opinion regarding the University’s tax-exempt status